-What Is a Named Insured & Listed Driver and their Difference?
+What Is the Difference between a Named Insured and Listed Driver?

-On the other hand, a listed driver is a person who is explicitly allowed to use the automobile.
-Policyholders can take them off whenever they want as long as laws and carriers allow it.
+On the other hand, listed drivers are the people who are explicitly allowed to use the automobile as they are mentioned by name on the car insurance policy declaration page.
+Policyholders can take them off whenever they want as long as state laws and carriers allow it.
 Also, a listed person would not have a say or would not be able to make a claim.
 Other people may be allowed to use the vehicle even though they aren’t listed either way.
 A standard policy normally covers everyone in the household and occasional drivers.

 How it is set up may have legal and practical consequences and you should take time to digest them all and make a choice that suits your circumstances.
 All these decisions are fairly personal and based on relationships.
 It is best that partners go through options, discuss their benefits and problems and come to a mutually agreeable conclusion.